fnalways/terminus-docs/docs/overview/terminus/data.md

 ### AppCache

-The `AppCache` storage path is allocated for applications that directly operates the disk with good performance.
+The `AppCache` storage path is allocated for applications that directly operate the disk with good performance.
 The disadvantage is that it cannot be accessed across nodes.
 For example, the system database, application log, and cache.

 Applications can apply for [AppCache](../../developer/develop/package/manifest.md#appcache) permissions in `TerminusManifest.yaml`.

 ## [PostgreSQL](../../developer/develop/advanced/database.md#rds)

-As one of the most popular open source relational databases, PostgreSQL has excellent performance and rich plug-in functions.
+As one of the most popular open-source relational databases, PostgreSQL has excellent performance and rich plug-in functions.
 Terminus OS deploys PostgreSQL on the system along with the popular Citus distributed database plug-in.
 At the same time, its cluster is managed through the PG Operator in the TAPR component.
 Users can easily expand the number of PostgreSQL nodes.
 And can back up and restore data along with the entire Terminus system.

 If the PostgreSQL database application declared by the developer in the application is Distributed, then Terminus will build its database on Citus, allowing the application to fully utilize the capabilities of the distributed PG database.